Loop3D/grd_loader/README.md

 # grd_loader 0.1.3

 Plugin to load a Geosoft(c) GRD format single-band raster file as a temporary QGIS raster layer

+A version of this code is included in the more comprehensive <a href="https://github.com/swaxi/SGTool">SGTool QGIS Plugin</a> that provides multiple tools for the processing of geophysical grids.

 ## Install